gnzlbg/slice_deque/readme.md

 In general, you can think of [`SliceDeque`] as a `Vec` with `O(1)` `pop_front` and amortized `O(1)` `push_front` methods.

-The main drawbacks of [`SliceDeque`] are:

-* constrained platform support: [`SliceDeque`] requires an operating system with virtual memory support.
-While [`SliceDeque`] can be made to work on all major operating systems (they all have supported virtual-memory forever), platform-specific code is required for this.
-Currently, the following operating systems are supported:

-    * `MacOS X`
-    * `Linux`
-    * `Windows`

-* no global allocator support: [`SliceDeque`] directly uses OS-specific APIs, so its behavior is independent of the global allocator.

-* capacity constrained by virtual memory facilities: [`SliceDeque`] must allocate two adjacent virtual memory regions that map to the same region of physical memory.
-Most operating systems allow this operation to be performed exclusively on memory pages or similar.
-As a consequence, the smallest capacity that a [`SliceDeque`] can have is a memory page on `Linux` and `MacOSX` (4kB, that is, `512` `u64`s), and an "allocation granularity" on Windows (64kB, that is, `8192` `u64`s).

-The main advantages of [`SliceDeque`] are:

-* nicer API: since it `Deref`s to a slice, all operations that work on slices are available for `SliceDeque`.

-* efficient: as efficient as a slice (iteration, sorting, etc.).

-When should I prefer [`VecDeque`] over [`SliceDeque`]?

-* Do you need to target OSes or targets without virtual-memory support?
-If so, [`SliceDeque`] is not an option, although [`VecDeque`] won't probably be an option either (these systems might lack an allocator).
-Still, getting [`VecDeque`] running on these systems is way easier than implementing support for [`SliceDeque`], which might not even be an option if the target does not have an Memory Management Unit.

-* Is your deque small (smaller than the smallest capacity of a [`SliceDeque`])?
-  If so, [`SliceDeque`] will unnecessarily use more memory than what you need.
-  This might be an acceptable performance trade-off or not, depending on the application.

 [`VecDeque`]: https://doc.rust-lang.org/std/collections/struct.VecDeque.html
 [`as_slices`]: https://doc.rust-lang.org/std/collections/struct.VecDeque.html#method.as_slices